 Rather than taking the form of a survey, this course, based on lectures but regularly incorporating discussion, will analyze selected works and contemporary attitudes toward the visual through study of the art and its primary sources.

-Requirement: one course in ARHA, FAMS, or ARCH, or with permission.
+One course in ARHA, FAMS, or ARCH recommended.

 Presence of the instructor:

-• The professor will be virtually present lecturing and leading discussion (synchronous).
+The professor will lecture and lead discussion remotely (synchronous).